anishnavale/Chicago-Dallas-Food-Inspection/README.md

 Dataset Link - https://www.dallasopendata.com/Services/Restaurant-and-Food-Establishment-Inspections-Octo/dri5-wcct/about_data

-• Utilized Alteryx to apply ETL, data profiling and workflow management on open data with 131 attributes
+Utilized Alteryx to apply ETL, data profiling and workflow management on open data with 131 attributes.
-• Formulated dimensional model using Navicat and generated OLAP cubes ensuring SCD 4 compliance by Talend workflows
+Formulated dimensional model using Navicat and generated OLAP cubes ensuring SCD 4 compliance by Talend workflows.
-• Employed Azure to facilitate data integration and visualized data trends using PowerBI
+Employed Azure to facilitate data integration and visualized data trends using PowerBI.